 171c.
-Notwithstanding the provisions of Sections 161a and 172 of this code, and-subject-to-the-provisions-of-Sections-164-and-169 ef-this-code, the wife has the management, and control and-disposition, ether-than-testamentary-except-as-otherwise-permitted-by-law, of the community personal property money earned by her, and the community personal property received by her as damages for personal injuries suffered by her, until it is commingled with other community property subject to the management and control of the husband, except that the husband may use such damages to pay for expenses incurred by reason of the wife's personal injuries and to reimburse his separate property or the community property subject to his management and control for expenses paid by reason of the wife's personal injuries .
+Notwithstanding the provisions of Sections 161a and 172 of this code, and-subject-te-the-previsions-of-Sections-164-and-169 of-this-code, the wife has the management, and control and-disposition, other-than-testamentary-except-as-otherwise-permitted-by-law, of the community personal property meney earned by her, and the community personal property received by her as damages for personal injuries suffered by her, until it is commingled with other community property subject to the management and control of the husband, except that the husband may use such community property received as damages to pay for expenses incurred by reason of the wife's personal injuries and to reimburse his separate property or the community property subject to his management and control for expenses paid by reason of the wife's personal injuries...

-Buring-such-time-as The wife may have-the-management,-centrel and-dispesition-of-such-money,-as--herein-provided,-she-may not make a gift thereof of the community property under her management and control, or dispose of the same without a valuable consideration, without the written consent of the husband.
+Faring-such-time-as The wife may have-the-management,-centrel-and disposition-ef-such-meney,-as-herein-provided,-she-may not make a gift there-f of the community property under her management and control. or dispose of the same without a valuable consideration; without the written consent of the husband.
 The wife may not make a testamentary disposition of such community property except as otherwise permitted by law.

-This section shall not be construed as making such-maney her earnings or damages the separate property of the wife, nor as changine the respective interests of the husband and wife in such money community property , as defined in Section 161a of this code.
+This section shall not be construed as making such meney earnings or damages the separate property of the wife, nor as changing the respective interests of the husband and wife in such meney community property, as defined in Section 161a of this code.